alnoki/AAAAAA/doc/dev-guide/environment/contributing.rst

 .. admonition:: Disclaimer

-   If you are already have experience :wiki-pg:`developing <Software_development>`, you might have some preferences of your own which involve different :ref:`procedures <procedures>`.
+   If you already have experience
+   :wiki-pg:`developing <Software_development>`, you might have some
+   preferences of your own which involve different :ref:`procedures <procedures>`.
 That's okay, but the below information is